trevorwiegand92/Readme-File-Generator/readMe.md

 ![Github License](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-This project will allow users to fill out a quality readme file using the terminal
+Uses can use the terminal to write a readme file for their projects.

 ## Table of Contents